paulkasidit/jacket_api/README.md

   client_secret: (see the next step how to obtain it) <- secret }
   ```
-3. After the database is seeded
+3. After the database is seeded,

  Open rails console